BlueAccords/blog-app-in-many-stacks/front-ends/reactjs-redux-rest/README.md

-## Printocracy Web
+## Blog App with Many Stacks - React/Redux Frontend
-This is the ReactJS web app for Printocracy.
+This is the ReactJS + Redux frontend for Blog App with Many Stacks .

 ### Loose coventions
 Eslint should handle the majority of conventions but please also [read this](https://gist.github.com/chiedojohn/50f5cf4e900523e24586)